-The packaging made with these plastic films are extremely valuable as they can keep food fresh by blocking UV rays that can cause spoilage, keep moisture away from paper products, and create a barrier against bacteria, and they come with a whole lot of other safety mechanisms that allow us to ship and preserve so many items we use and rely on everyday.
+The packaging made with these plastic films is extremely valuable as they can keep food fresh by blocking UV rays that can cause spoilage, keep moisture away from paper products, and create a barrier against bacteria, and they come with a whole lot of other safety mechanisms that allow us to ship and preserve so many items we use and rely on every day.

 A common and sometimes overlooked threat to this plastic sealing and laminating properly is an internal issue.
 There are very necessary additives combined with the raw polymeric materials that serve various functions but can cause problems under certain conditions and make adhesion inconsistent and unpredictable.

 It is possible to get these additives under control and spot them before they can disrupt a plastic film production process.
 Doing so requires understanding how these additives make their way to the surface of plastics (when they are typically buried in bulk material, several molecular layers deep in the plastics) and using the right technique to identify them when they do show up where they don’t belong.

 What Additives are Used in Plastic Films and Why?